nikkhil160/nikhil/clnmq2svl000209mi0hqz3che.md

 You can check Facebook Ads Outages on the [Facebook Ads](https://metastatus.com/) status page by Meta.
 The outrage history can also be checked by going to the [history page](https://metastatus.com/ads-manager/history).

-## Let me fix your ads!
+## Grow your Brand with Nikhil Sharma

-Hi.
-I'm Nikhil.
-I'm a paid ads wizard that can take care of your ads when you are away.
-[Schedule a call](https://calendly.com/nikhil-pro/30min?utm_source=babysitter_ads_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) and we can discuss more about it.
+Nikhil Sharma, a freelance specialist in Meta and Google Ads, is ready to assist you in boosting your brand's business.
+[Schedule a call](https://calendly.com/nikhil-pro/30min?utm_source=babysitter_ads_new&utm_medium=nikhil.pro&utm_campaign=free&month=2022-08) with him to explore how he can support your brand further.